Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Upper Bound on the Latency of SSC Decoding

-Define $\mu'$ such that $1/\mu' = 1/\mu+\epsilon$, and note that the inequality \eqref{eq:suph} in Definition \ref{def:upscal} is strict.
-Then, for $\epsilon$ sufficiently small, $\mu'$ is also an upper bound on the scaling exponent according to Definition \ref{def:upscal}, and the number of nodes of the SSC decoding tree is $O(N^{1-1/\mu'})$.
-By using the same argument, we can assume without loss of generality that $\mu$ is a rational number.
+Define $\mu'$ such that $1/\mu' = 1/\mu+\epsilon(K)$, and note that the inequality \eqref{eq:suph} in Definition \ref{def:upscal} is strict.
+Then, for $\epsilon(K)$ sufficiently small, $\mu'$ is also an upper bound on the scaling exponent according to Definition \ref{def:upscal}, and the number of nodes of the SSC decoding tree is $O(N^{1-1/\mu'+\epsilon(K)})=O(N^{1-1/\mu})$.
+By using the same argument, without loss of generality, then $\mu$ is a rational number.
 This implies that, when $n$ is sufficiently large, $\delta_k n\in \mathbb N$ for any $k\in\{1, \ldots, K\}$, and the proof is complete. \end{proof}